-About Percy, The Very Rev'd Professor Martyn
+About Percy, Professor Martyn

-The Very Rev'd Professor Martyn Percy
+Professor Martyn Percy

 Dear Heart-broken, Dear Confused: Agony Aunts and Problem Pages as Implicit Religion